cludden/migrator/README.md

 const migrator = new Migrator({
   // define a migration handler that is responsible for executing the appropriate
-  // migration for the given id & method combination. this method should return a
+  // migration for the given id & direction combination. this method should return a
   // promise
-  execMigration(id, method) {
+  execMigration(id, direction) {
     // .. return a promise
   },